okfn/dashboard/README.rst

 2011-04-22 p:members Conversion from csv dump of members to json is not handling wrapped lines (in descriptions) correctly.

-2011-04-22 p:members cannot see more than one marker if 2 markers in exact same long/lat (as happens frequently because we have imprecise initial locations).
-Can fix this by using a random small offset to markers or rotation.
+2011-04-22 p:members cannot see more than one marker if 2 or more markers in exact same long/lat (as happens frequently because we have imprecise initial locations).

+2011-04-25 p:members
+Replaced Google Maps with OpenStreetMap by using OpenLayers.
+OKFN logo used as a marker for the members positions.
+Problem of overlapping data with the same coordinates solved by using the clustering function of OpenLayers: click on the icon and this show the list of members in that place (this depends on the zoom level).
+Possible fix: change the icon size in relation to the number of users